 Gradually, his gracious reputation and his talent earned him the support of many officials, as well as respect from civilians.
 In addition to the noble title that his father left him, Wang Mang became more and more influential in politics.

 After Emperor Liu Ao departed without a son, his nephew inherited the throne, and passed away seven years later.

 Since then, Wang Mang and his clan became even more powerful and had supported two kid emperors in a row.

 Unearthed Chop of the Western Han Dynasty — Three Gorges Museum of Chongqing (Photo by Dongmaiying)

 The Reputable Regent Wang Mang

 During that period, Wang Mang was quite a great regent that gained almost everyone’s respect.

-He suggested the empress dowager to command all the aristocrats to live a frugal life, then he collected a great deal of money, which were given to people that were suffering from natural disasters or poverty.
+He suggested the empress dowager to command all the aristocrats to live a frugal life, then he collected a great deal of money, which was given to people that were suffering from natural disasters or poverty.

-When Wang Mang was rewarded by the emperor, he only accepted titles, but refused all the land and money.
+When Wang Mang was rewarded by the emperor, he only accepted titles but refused all the land and money.

 Later, large numbers of scholars and scientists were summoned to the capital city to teach and disseminate their knowledge, each of them was rewarded with a fine, free house.